uclaacm/studio-intro-tutorials/Using Unity with GitHub Desktop/README.md

 ### Preparation

-A good reference for best practices is [Richard's Programming Essentials tutorial](https://github.com/uclaacm/studio-advanced-tutorials-f21/tree/main/Programming%20Essentials) (link will probably be out of date in the future)!
+A good reference for best practices is [Richard's Programming Essentials tutorial](https://github.com/uclaacm/studio-advanced-tutorials/tree/fall-21/Programming%20Essentials)!

 Establish standards (naming, folders, etc.) ASAP.
-Modularize code as much as possible, for example, separate character movement from character attacks.
+Modularize code as much as possible; for example, separate character movement from character attacks.
 Divide work such that people are working independently of one another, unless it's intended that people are working on the same thing.

 ### Git stuff